ganufla/dendron/README.md

                              is 'both' (default), then supports are calculated both as sets and as graphs.

+   --help
-   --help                    Display this text.
+   Display this text.

+   --include-subdendrons
-   --include-subdendrons     Recursively support subdendrons of each dendron in FILE.
+   Recursively support subdendrons of each dendron in FILE.
                              Useful for supporting a whole dendrogram and all its branches.
                              Might be time consuming for large dendrograms, especially using graph comparison.

-   --method METHOD           METHOD may be one of:
+   --method METHOD
-                             'crispy', calculate patterns supports
+   METHOD may be one of: 'crispy', calculate patterns supports
-                              using the crispy comparison.

-                             'fuzzy', calculate pattern supports using
-                              a fuzzy measure.

-                             'all', calculate pattern supports using all
+                              using the crispy comparison, 'fuzzy', calculate pattern supports using a fuzzy measure or 'all', calculate pattern supports using all measures (default).
-                              measures (default).

    --output OUTPUT           OUTPUT is the name of the output file.
 It stores all